 A: First, you define schedules in the solution's configuration Amazon DynamoDB table.
 Then, you tag applicable Amazon EC2 and Amazon RDS instances with the name of the applicable schedule.

 Q: What default start and stop times does the Instance Scheduler use?

 A: You define a schedule that contains running periods that define the start and stop times for instances.
 If you specify a start time only, the instance must be stopped manually.
 Similarly, if you specify a stop time only, the instance must be started manually.
 You can also choose to run instances during specific days of the week, days of the month, or months of the year.
-For more information, see the implementation guide.
+For more information, refer to the implementation guide.

 Q: Can I create multiple start-stop schedules for a single instance?